DerWandelndeWicht/neuraRoboticRosChallange/README.md

 ## Tasks and results
 ### 1. Code Execution
-To execute my solution run the following commands in the ros_workspace (e.g. catkin_ws).
+To execute my solution run the following commands from the ros_workspace (here catkin_ws).
 #### Terminal 1
 ```console
  roscore